-Nationally and internationally recognized for leadership in promoting organizational change, the Institute received the 2009 Picker Award for Excellence in Patient-Centered Care, presented at the International Society for Quality in Health Care meeting in Dublin, Ireland.
+Nationally and internationally recognized for leadership in promoting organizational change, IPFCC received the 2009 Picker Award for Excellence in Patient-Centered Care, presented at the International Society for Quality in Health Care meeting in Dublin, Ireland.

 Mission: The Institute for Patient- and Family-Centered Care advances the understanding and practice of patient- and family-centered care.
 In partnership with patients, families, and health care professionals, the Institute seeks to integrate these concepts into all aspects of health care.